ProfBird/GradingAssistant/README.md

 -  [TestAnyLab](#TestAnyLab)

 ## Contributing
-If you would like to help with development, send me a message so we can keep our work coordinated.
+If you would like to help with development take a look at the GitHub Issues and the [roadmap](./docs/GradAssistRoadmap.md) Then send me a message so we can keep our work coordinated.
 Feel free to:
 - Let me know which issue you would like to work on so I can send you some test data (anonymized student lab submissions)
 - Let me know which enhancement or new feature you would like to work on.
 - Ask for more documentation or information.